 Meet States on Skates: Skating 2,800 Miles in 78 Days with a Joyful Heart

 I'd like to introduce you to four amazing women: Gracie, Brenna, Beth and Kim.
-They are just days away from completing an inspiring journey: roller skating 2,800 miles—from Florida to California—to raise awareness about sexual assault and domestic violence, and $50,000 for the Joyful Heart Foundation.
+Read about their thoughts on an inspiring journey: roller skating 2,800 miles—from Florida to California—to raise awareness about sexual assault and domestic violence, and $50,000 for the Joyful Heart Foundation.

 Kyle: Conquering 26.2 Miles for JOY